 A key annual event in The Kalisher Trust’s fundraising calendar is the star-studded play reading in Middle Temple Hall.
 Each year the Kalisher Players, led by Artistic Director, Joe Harmston, mount a new play presented in ‘radio drama’ format with live music and sound effects.
 The goal is not only to offer a highly enjoyable and entertaining evening but also to use the play’s material to raise themes pertinent to the work of the Trust.

 The Kalisher Players, featuring Patron and Vice President, Martin Shaw, are a pool of professional stage and screen actors who generously give their time and talent to support the work of the Trust and have included Stanley Tucci, Felicity Kendall, Hugh Dennis, Maxine Peake, Simon Russell Beale, Laura Main and Ray Fearon to name but a few.

 The 2017 performance was the world premiere of Alex Giles’ new play, The Disappearance of Miss Bebb, about the battle for the first women to be allowed to practice law.
-In 2018 we hope to present another world premiere this time of a piece exploring historical racial bias in the law.
+In 2018 we will be presenting another world premiere, this time of a piece exploring historical racial bias in the law.

 The Liberty Truck, by Laurie Slade

 Date: 4 March 2018

 Time: 6:00 pm

 Following the huge success of The Disappearance of Miss Bebb, Alex Gile’s new play about the first women lawyers, the 2018 Kalisher play reading will be another world premiere this time touching on race and the law.

 Colonial Kenya, at the tail-end of World War Two.
 A young European servicewoman is brutally murdered.
 A young African man stands accused.
 As the legal proceedings work towards their conclusion – is British justice itself on trial?